JacobGrisham/React.js-Advanced-Hooks-and-Redux/README.md

   - jQuery was 1 Action ==> 1 Change in the DOM
   - Redux uses the Flux Pattern: Action --> Dispatcher --> Store --> View
   - Before the Flux Pattern was Model View Controller (MVC): Action --> Controller --> Many Models --> Many Views
+- Performance Optimization
+  - Front-end
+    - Critical Render Path: use code splitting and avoid over-use of animations
+    - Optimized Code: optimize for 'time to first meaningful paint' and 'time to interactive'
+    - Progressive Web App

 ## 🚀 Getting Started